-- (2) If a trader charges a fee from a consumer for the performance of monetary obligations arising from a contract by certain means of payment, such fees may not exceed the cost borne by the trader for the use of such means of payment. - (3) If a trader allows a consumer to contact the trader for communicating messages or expressions of will relating to a contract or in connection with other circumstances relating to the performance of the contract by calling the phone specified by the trader, the trader may not demand that the consumer make an additional payment for it. - (4) Agreements which derogate from the provisions of this section to the detriment of the consumer are void.
-[RT I, 31.12.2013, 1 entry into force 13.06.2014]
+- (2) If a trader charges a fee from a consumer for the performance of monetary obligations arising from a contract by certain means of payment, such fees may not exceed the cost borne by the trader for the use of such means of payment. - (3) If a trader allows a consumer to contact the trader for communicating messages or expressions of will relating to a contract or in connection with other circumstances relating to the performance of the contract by calling the phone specified by the trader, the consumer shall pay no more than only the basic tariff fee for the phone call.

+(4) Agreements which derogate from the provisions of this section to the detriment of the consumer are void.
+[RT I, 31.12.2013, 1 - entry into force 13.06.2014]